CleverRaven/Cataclysm-DDA/code_doc/CONTRIBUTING.md

 ## Code Style

 Current policy is to only update code to the standard style when changing a substantial portion of it, but **please** do this in a seperate commit.
 Blocks of code can be passed through astyle to ensure that their formatting is correct:

-    astyle --style=allman --indent=spaces=4 --add-brackets --align-pointer=name
+    astyle --style=1tbs --indent=spaces=4 --align-pointer=name --max-code-length=100 --break-after-logical --indent-classes --indent-switches --indent-preprocessor --indent-col1-comments --min-conditional-indent=0 --pad-oper --add-brackets --convert-tabs

 For example, from vi, set marks a and b around the block, then:

-    :'a,'b ! astyle --style=allman --indent=spaces=4 --add-brackets --align-pointer=name
+    :'a,'b ! astyle --style=1tbs --indent-spaces=4 --align-pointer=name --max-code-length=100 --break-after-logical --indent-classes --indent-switches --indent-preprocessor --indent-col1-comments --min-conditional-indent=0 --pad-oper --add-brackets --convert-tabs

 ## Doxygen Comments